 Real-life use case – WVU Pharmacists using AI to reduce patient readmission rates: WVU pharmacists use a predictive algorithm to leverage LLMs to determine readmission risk.
 This approach will examine data from electronic health records (EHRs), which include patient demographics, clinical history, and socioeconomic determinants of health.

-7- Personalized Treatment Plans
+7- Personalized treatment plans

 LLMs can suggest treatment plans tailored to an individual’s medical history and specific needs.
 Their ability to distill complex patient narratives into actionable insights can ensure that each patient receives a care plan that’s as unique as their health journey.

 Real-life use case – Babylon Health: Babylon Health’s AI chatbot provides individualized health recommendations based on the user’s symptoms and medical history.
-It engages users in a conversation by asking relevant questions to analyze their issues better and giving tailored recommendations.17
+It engages users in a conversation by asking relevant questions to analyze their issues better and giving tailored recommendations.20

-8- Medical Coding and Billing
+8- Medical coding and billing

 Large language models can automate audit processes by analyzing patient records and EHRs.

 For example, Epic Systems, a major EHR provider, integrates LLMs into its software to assist with coding and billing.
-The LLMs can monitor for anomalies in access patterns to sensitive patient information or inconsistencies in coding and billing practices.18
+The LLMs can monitor for anomalies in access patterns to sensitive patient information or inconsistencies in coding and billing practices.21

 However, LLMs are not ready for medical coding but promising: Researchers examined how frequently four LLMs (GPT-3.5, GPT-4, Gemini Pro, and Llama2-70b Chat) issued the correct CPT, ICD-9-CM, and ICD-10-CM codes.

 Their findings show that there is a significant opportunity for improvement.
-Researchers discovered that LLMs frequently create codes that transmit inaccurate information, with a maximum accuracy of 50%.19
+Researchers discovered that LLMs frequently create codes that transmit inaccurate information, with a maximum accuracy of 50%.22

-9- Training and Education
+9- Training and education

 Large language models and generative AI in general can be leveraged as interactive educational tools, elucidating complex concepts or offering clarifications on perplexing topics.